Is the Perseverance of the Saints a Biblical Concept?

 The devil is a poster child for bad behavior.
 He believes God exists and once resided in heaven.
 However, he initiated a rebellion against the Lord and was kicked out of heaven along with a third of the angels (Luke 10:18).
 There is no redemption plan for him.
 He went too far and is suffering the consequences.
 He will face the final judgment and be transferred to the lake of fire.
 He is not an example to follow.

-Why Do Many Christians Argue against and for Perseverance of the Saints?
+Why Do Many Christians Argue Against and for the Perseverance of the Saints?

 Many Christians argue for this concept because they know the character of God.
 They know that God stands ready to assist us.
 God also knows that the best-laid plans of man often go astray.
 God is aware of the dynamics of us persevering.
 Our adversary the devil is like a roaring lion seeking whom he may devour (1 Peter 5:8).
 To assist our walk-in persevering, God gave us the Bible.
 We also have the witness and testimony of Jesus Christ.
 Additionally, we have instruction on godly living which encourages our faith and perseverance.